-You are alive when they start to eat you: The Jurassic Park dread in financial markets
+You are alive when they start to eat you: Behind the Jurassic Park dread in the markets

 Briefing highlights

-- Behind the turmoil in stocks, bonds
+- Behind the market turmoil

 - What to expect from trade, jobs reports